-- It contains all the hardware device drivers, as well as supporting files, for the other VMs. ٠ We'll look at the functions of each of those drivers later in the chapter. - ٠ It has direct access to all the hardware in the system.
-In conjunction with the virtualization service providers, the parent partition executes I/O requests on behalf of the VM-sending disk traffic out over a fibre channel controller, for example.
+- It contains all the hardware device drivers, as well as supporting files, for the other VMs.
+(We'll look at the functions of each of those drivers in "Kernel Mode Drivers" later in this chapter.) - ◆ It has exclusive direct access to all the hardware in the system.
+In conjunction with the virtualization service providers, the parent partition executes I/O requests on behalf of the VM-sending disk traffic out over a Fibre Channel controller, for example.

-The following best practices provide a secure and stable parent partition, which is critical to the VMs running on the host:
+The following best practices provide a secure and stable parent partition, which is critical to the VMs running on the host.
+We'll cover other best practices in Chapter 4, "Virtualization Best Practices."

-- Don't run any other applications or services in the parent partition.
+Don't run any other applications or services in the parent partition.
 This may seem like basic knowledge for system administrators, but it's especially crucial when you're running multiple VMs.
-In addition to possibly decreasing stability, running multiple roles, features, or applications in the parent partition limits the amount of resources that can otherwise be allocated to VMs. - Use Windows Server 2008 in the Core role as the parent partition.
+In addition to possibly decreasing stability, running multiple roles, features, or applications in the parent partition limits the amount of resources that can otherwise be allocated to VMs.

+Use the Windows Server 2008 Core installation option as the parent partition.
 We'll discuss Windows Server Core in Chapter 2.